-Serve them with salt, a grind of black pepper, and raw oil
+Serve them with salt, a grind of black pepper and a drizzle of olive oil

-Wine Flask
+Wine fiasco

 Pan